 How Do You Protect Yourself from the Invasion?

-One of the biggest points of entry for all security breaches are the employees.
-Constant and repetitive security and awareness training is needed to help keep employees up to date on all types of threats and reduce their potential impact.
-Along with that, some governance around multi-factor authentication and usage of strong passwords are recommended remedial strategies that go very far in protecting your cloud.
+One of the biggest points of entry for all security breaches is the employees.
+Constant security and awareness training is needed to help keep employees up to date on all types of threats and reduce their potential impact.
+Along with that, some governance around multi-factor authentication and usage of strong passwords are recommended.
+Remedial strategies go very far in protecting your cloud.

 By now most have heard the story of Paige Thompson, a former Amazon engineer who was indicted on multiple counts of wire fraud and computer fraud.
 It's alleged that she not only stole data but also mined cryptocurrency after infiltrating the cloud servers of CapitalOne and 30 other companies.
-Internal policies need to be as strong as external with proper governance and accountability built in.
+Internal policies need to be as strong as external ones with proper governance and accountability built in.